RinMinase/anidb-be/README.md

     **Note:** If you are using `Docker Toolbox` instead of `Docker`, go to `192.168.99.100` instead.

 **Note:**
-If you need to access the container run, `docker exec -it anidb bash`
+If you need to access the container run, `docker-compose exec php bash`

 **Note:**
 In case you need to remove the images